Raamprasaadh/1pwd/README.md

 1. Mongodb should be installed.
 [Download and install from below link](https://www.mongodb.com/try/download/community)

-2.Nodejs should be installed.
+2. Nodejs should be installed.
 [Download and install from below link.](https://nodejs.org/en/download/)

 **How to install:**